Shawn Christy Calls Himself to the Stand

 The decision led Christy to tell the judge, "You are really pushing my buttons today and I don't appreciate it."

-He then called the court, “a joke and kangaroo court with a bunch of punk federal marshals who think they’re tough.”
+He then called the court, a "joke" and a "kangaroo court with a bunch of punk*ss federal marshals who think they're tough."

 During his argument with the judge, Christy kept referring to the 2017 assault case in which he was accused of attacking the then-mayor of McAdoo Stephen Holly.
 He claims video evidence of the fight between the two was altered by a McAdoo police officer.
 He called that Schuykill County case the backbone of this federal case.